 We travel to and from Thailand typically via China Airlines (more than 24 hours!).
 We layover in San Francisco/Los Angeles and Taipei, Taiwan on the way there, and Taipei and Los Angeles on the way back.
 While we’re in Thailand, we will be traveling mostly via minivans, driven by professional drivers that I have personally known for the last ten+ years.
 The minivans are modern and comfortable, with air conditioning and audio-video entertainment systems (we can even do karaoke in them!)
 The drivers, as I said, are well known to me, and are very safe.

 We will also ride in other modes of transit while we’re in Bangkok.
 We will have the opportunity to briefly ride in tuk-tuks, a water taxi, and even an elephant.
-We will ride in the back of 4×4 pickup trucks to get to our second village, and ride a speedboat to get to the island and beach.
+We will ride in the back of 4×4 pickup trucks to get to our second village.
 But whatever the conveyance that we use, we make sure they are as safe as possible.

 What do you do to minimize risk for the students?
 Should I be worried?